Overview

 Bike-friendly

-It should be safe, convenient and enjoyable to bike from any St. Louis neighborhood to another.
-To ensure this becomes a reality, the City is investing in more protected bike lanes and greenways to connect different parts of the City.
-Soon, St. Louisans will be able to bike from the Gateway Arch to Forest Park, and Fairground Park to Tower Grove Park without leaving a connected set of protected bike paths, including the Tower Grove Connector, 20th Street Cycle Track and the Brickline Greenway.
+It should be safe, convenient, and enjoyable to ride a bike from one St. Louis neighborhood to another.
+To ensure this becomes a reality, the City is investing in more protected bike lanes and greenways to connect St. Louis.
+Soon, St. Louisans will be able to ride from the Gateway Arch to Forest Park, and from Fairground Park to Tower Grove Park without leaving a greenway, including the Tower Grove Connector, 20th Street Greenway, and the Brickline Greenway.
 The City and its partners are already envisioning the next steps as we work to connect the entire City.

 Driver-friendly